 Es Cendol, or pandan jelly, is a type of dessert (but served in a glass) that is famous in Indonesia.
 Although the derivation of Cendol is still blurry, some say it came from Java island in Indonesia with the former name “Dawet”.

 In West Java, people will call the drink Es Cendo.
 Meanwhile, in Central Java and East Java, it’s referred to as Es Dawet.
+Outside of Indonesia, it’s also a well-loved dessert in Vietnam, Thailand, and other South East Asian countries.

 The drink will have translucent white coconut milk as a base with many toppings, such as diced jackfruit or durian, and, more important, the chewy green jelly.